Hair Pieces, Wigs, Systems & Implants

 If the patient is happy with using hairpieces and has stable hair loss, then a transgraft procedure may be useful.
 This is a dense hairline zone transplanted in front of an existing hair piece (gallery pic).
 This gives the ability to comb your hair up and back, which can’t normally be done by hairlpiece wearers, as the rim of the wig becomes visible.
 The transgraft transplants camouflage the rim and gives the natural random variation of a normal hair line with the hairliece giving density over a large bald scalp.
 Disadvantages of hair pieces include damaging the hair underneath or surrounding donor areas, sometimes limiting the ability to perform hair transplants later.

-Hair Implants.
 These are synthetic fibres, a bit like non dissolvable stitches, which are coloured to match your hair and then looped and tied into your skin.
+Examples include the Biofibre brand.
 They do cause many problems though.
 The side effects include infection and scarring of the scalp and the fibres do fall out and need replacing every year.

 Hair implants in the uk are offered by by very few clinics and in some countries, such as the USA, they are banned.

 Sometimes when people say hair implants, they actually mean hair transplants.

 Request a callback

 No issues as of yet but then again I don’t expect any from the great service you and Dr Rogers provide